Does Explanation Presentation Format Affect How Users Assess and Understand AI?

 Design Question

-If two users receive exactly the same training data information: one as a narrative and one as an interactive Q&A. Do they end up equally equipped to critique the AI system?
+If two users receive exactly the same training data information: one as a narrative and one as a structured Q&A, do they end up equally equipped to critique the AI system?
 This study says no.

 Research Questions

-How do users' subjective impressions of the explanation differ between formats?
+How do subjective impressions of the explanation differ between formats?

 Methods